Kuhlman-Lab/evopro/README.md

 ## About EvoPro

 EvoPro is a genetic algorithm-based protein binder optimization pipeline, used in published work for in silico evolution of highly accurate, tight protein binders.
-Now including multistate design - PREPRINT AND UPDATED CODE COMING SOON!
+Now with updated code including multistate design - PREPRINT COMING SOON!

 PLEASE MAKE SURE TO USE "MAIN" BRANCH for stable version.
-Branch "pd1_paper" contains code used in paper.
+Branch "pd1_paper" contains old code used in paper.
 Current working version is on "dev branch".

 [paper]
-[preprint]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>